-This plugin is widely touted as one of the most powerful caching plugins with a plethora of options at the disposal of the user.
-It is used by Yoast (Author behind the most popular WordPress SEO plugin which we use on Colorlib as well), Matt Cutts ( Works on search quality & web spam for Google ), Mashable, Smashing Magazine and many other equally influential websites.
-That is a very impressive list of users.
+This plugin is widely up as one of the most powerful caching plugins with a plethora of options at the user’s disposal.
+Yoast uses it (Author behind the most popular WordPress SEO plugin, which we use on Colorlib as well), Matt Cutts ( Works on search quality & web spam for Google ), Mashable, Smashing Magazine, and many other equally influential websites.
+That is an imposing list of users.

-Update(1): Yoast no longer uses plugin based caching and have switched to server side caching.
-Likely a similar caching we use for Colorlib which is combination between HHVM, Redis and fastcgi_cache.
+Yoast no longer uses plugin based caching and have switched to server-side caching.
+So, likely a similar caching we use for Colorlib, a combination of HHVM, Redis, and fastcgi_cache.

-Update(2): Matt Cutts has switched from W3 Total Cache to WP Super Cache.
-It’s similar to W3 but is much easier to setup and according to some benchmarks can deliver even better website performance under certain conditions.
+Matt Cutts has switched from W3 Total Cache to WP Super Cache.
+It’s similar to W3 but is much easier to setup and, according to some benchmarks, can deliver even better website performance under certain conditions.

-Update(3): We now use a completely custom built server side caching.
-It uses Nginx, HHVM and Redis as base but we have made some tweaks specially for Colorlib.
-This includes custom comment and bbPress forum thread handling to make sure that they are posted in real time.
-If you like how well our website perform, make sure to read our hosting guide to find out how you can achieve similar results.
+We now use completely custom-built server-side caching.
+It uses Nginx, HHVM, and Redis as the base, but we have made some tweaks, especially for Colorlib.
+This includes custom comments and bbPress forum thread handling to make sure that they are posted in real-time.
+In addition, if you like how well our website performs, make sure to read our hosting guide to determine how you can achieve similar results.

 A WordPress newbie may find it daunting to negotiate through the plugin’s many options.
 That being said, W3 Total Cache offers tips on how to best use the plugin above the plugin’s settings page on your WP dashboard.

-Even an experienced user would find the instructions helpful because installing the plugin is only part of the process, it needs to be configured appropriately for full impact.
-Else you can simply choose to enable the default settings, it should be sufficient for most websites.
+Even a user would find the instructions helpful because installing the plugin is only part of the process.
+It needs to be appropriate for full impact.
+Else you can choose to enable the default settings.
+It should be sufficient for most websites.

-The plugin isn’t complicated, it is merely vast with a number of options.
-If you can get past the clutter of options and follow suggestions as presented by the plugin below your WordPress dashboard and may be watch a tutorial or two then it can speed up your website ten times over, which is an impressive feat.
+The plugin isn’t complicated.
+It is merely vast, with several options.
+If you can get past the clutter of options and follow suggestions as presented by the plugin below your WordPress dashboard and maybe watch a tutorial or two, it can speed up your website ten times over impressive feat.

-At $99 per year for the paid version, you can enable fragment caching module for better performance with themes/plugins that use WordPress transient API and the paid version also provides CDN mirroring.
+At $99 per year for the paid version, you can enable the fragment caching module for better performance with themes/plugins that use WordPress transient API, and the paid version also provides CDN mirroring.